Former Mozilla CTO: 'Chrome Won'

 Chrome didn't allow ad blockers on phone last time I checked.
 Has it changed?

-i think we know why Firefox lost (Score:2)
+i think we know why Firefox lost (Score:3)

 Chrome hasn't "Won" (Score:3)